|

 Without antibiotics, infection would be a deadly killer for Paleoindians, just as it is today.
 Chayton was fortunate that they extracted the stone spear point out of his shoulder quickly.
 Stone spear points were attached to the spear foreshaft with animal sinew or tendon.
 When sinew comes into contact with blood and bodily fluids, it stretches and swells.
 Waiting too long to extract the spear point could result in separating the spear point from the sinew and shaft, leaving the stone projectile point in the shoulder muscle.
 The shoulder muscles would then contract around the spear point making it difficult or impossible to remove it.

-If we can say that Chayton had any luck at all, he was lucky that the spear penetrated his shoulder and not somewhere more lethal, such as his chest or abdomen.
+Chayton was lucky that the spear penetrated his shoulder and not somewhere more lethal, such as his chest or abdomen.
 The seriousness of a chest wound is self-explanatory.
 A wound to the abdomen or stomach can be just as serious.
 Vital organs and blood vessels are concentrated in the abdomen of a human.
 If an intestine is pierced, a fatal infection is almost ensured.
 As an analogy from historical times, Mexican soldiers wrapped heavy blankets around their midsections when fighting the Apache Indians.
-The Mexican soldiers were protecting their mid-sections from deadly arrow wounds to the abdomen.
+The Mexican soldiers were protecting their midsections from deadly arrow wounds to the abdomen.
 We also know that some historical Native American tribes draped thick animal hides around their torsos to protect themselves from arrow and bullet wounds to the abdomen.

 Paleoindians had other wounds they had to contend with besides those inflicted by other humans.
 Paleoindians had to deal with nature and its ruggedness.
-They had to deal with hiking injuries and campfire burns and predator attacks.
-In all of these cases, Paleoindians treated their injuries, mild to serious, with what they had available at the time, which was not much.
-Think about that the next time you have a sunburn or a pulled muscle or a contusion.
-You could always go to the medical clinic or doctor, Paleoindians never had that option!
+They had to deal with hiking injuries and campfire burns, and predator attacks.
+In all of those cases, Paleoindians treated their injuries, mild to serious, with what was available at the time, which was probably not much.
+Think about that the next time you have a sunburn, a pulled muscle or a contusion.
+You could always go to the medical clinic or doctor.
+Paleoindians never had that option!

 Well...

 Does Chayton survive his wound or not?
-I guess you will just have to read my book series to find out.
+You will just have to read my book series to find out.

 No comments: